 Living with the internet: keeping it safe

 Computer crashes are often the result of viruses, worms or Trojans as unfortunately some internet users want to cause havoc or vandalise your computer.
-This unit provides a guide to the downsides of living with the Net.
+This course provides a guide to the downsides of living with the Net.
 Advice on how to deal with these dangers is provided and security issues like spyware and adware are explained.
-The unit also deals with protecting children online, and provides links to various helpful websites which deal with the problems raised.
+The course also deals with protecting children online, and provides links to various helpful websites which deal with the problems raised.

 This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Information and Communication Technologies courses or view the range of currently available OU Information and Communication Technologies courses.